ericonice/PelotonAndGoogleSheets/README.md

 # PelotonAndGoogleSheets

 This project allows you to sync your Peloton data to a google spreadsheet.
-You can then use the google data studio, via a google spreadsheets data connector, to analyze your Peloton data.
+You can then use google data studio, connected to the google spreadsheets data source, to analyze your Peloton data.
 In order for this to work, you will need to do the following:
 * Create google app script which will add your peloton data to a google spreadsheet
-* Create a google data source associated with your google spreadsheet.
+* Create a google data source associated with your google spreadsheet
 * Create google data studio report

 ## 1. Create the google spreadsheet which will contain your Peloton data